Find Affordable College Courses

 Geology majors at CSU take out an average of $29,653 in student loans while working on their Bachelor's Degree.

-With a ranking of #7, Georgia Southwestern State University did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the town of Americus, GSW is a public college with a small student population.
+Georgia Southwestern State University came in at #7 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Georgia ranking.
+Located in the distant town of Americus, GSW is a public college with a small student population.

 Women make up 33% of the geology majors at the school.

-Savannah State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree geological and earth sciences programs.
-Located in the city of Savannah, Savannah State University is a public school with a small student population.
+Savannah State University came in at #8 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Georgia ranking.
+Located in the medium-sized city of Savannah, Savannah State University is a public college with a small student population.

 Full Geological & Earth Sciences at Savannah State University Report

 With a ranking of #9, Georgia Institute of Technology - Main Campus did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
-Georgia Tech is a fairly large public school located in the large city of Atlanta.
+Georgia Tech is a very large public school located in the city of Atlanta.

 Read full report on Geological & Earth Sciences at Georgia Institute of Technology - Main Campus